One of the reasons folks like to spend the winter at Desert Breeze RV

 number of lakes and canals on both the Arizona and California side of

-the Colorado River and this relatively new conservation area is a
+the Colorado River and the new Laguna Conservation Area is a

 welcome addition for local residents as well as thousands of snowbirds

 When we were at the LTVA four winters ago we found some nearby